Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Black Marble-like Eyes

-It is an old hunter’s saying that you should look for the black marble-like eyes in the white surrounding of the winter woods.
+It is an old hunter’s saying that you should look for the black marble-like eyes in the white surroundings of the winter woods.
 By just searching for the eyes, you will be amazed at how many times you will spot them.
 This targeting makes it easier to find the hares as you are not trying to spot the snow white hare in the snow.
 You are just looking for the black marble eyes.

 Additionally, you can also look for their black ear tips.
 By just searching for the black ear tips, you will be amazed at how many times you will spot hares.